 The alternative of buying into a resident-owned park will make the original investment considerably more but will also provide more opportunity for hedging against inflation and somewhat reduce annualized costs. (see: Private vs. Resident-Owned Parks).

 If you browse the resident-owned park websites you can get an idea of the prices for park models and lots.
-Prices range quite widely but an average investment can range from maybe $50,000 to $100,000 and some actually near $200,000 and over.
-An average may be around $80,000.
+Prices range quite widely but an average investment can range from maybe $80,000 to $150,000 and some actually over $200,000.
+Annual HOA fees tend to be around $2600 or so.

 It is important to remember that you are buying into the whole park, not just the park model and the lot.
-(Legally you do not actually own the lot ... it is assigned to you ... but rather a percentage of the whole park).
+(In some parks the lots are actually titled.
+Others you do not actually own the lot ... it is assigned to you ... but rather a percentage of the whole park).
 The price variance in the resident-owned parks is impacted by your share in the asset value and financial strength of the whole park.
 As a result there can be quite a difference in the prices from park to park.
 Very much like buying into a condo apartment.

 (Also see the discussion on the current market in the How Much Will it Cost Me section)